|

 American football game,

-against an amateur team from Chicago in February 1876.
-That the
+against a team from Chicago in February 1876.

 opponent